 There are a number of potential extensions to this project.
 Arguably the most pressing is to explore the generalisation ability of the intermediate sized tailored model.
-All experiments employed six targets, a fairly small number, and so a sensible next step would be a replication with a larger set of targets.
-Experiments 1 and 3 together show that the tailored approach has value after one or two overnight delays (respectively).
+Both experiments employed six targets, a fairly small number, and so a sensible next step would be a replication with a larger set of targets.
+Such a study would ideally involve the recruitment of laboratorywitnesses, rather than a single observer (the EvoFIT Operator), with each person constructing a single composite from memory.
 It would also be interesting to further investigate model size.
 While 50 faces was the optimum number here, what about 40 or 60?
 However, as human evaluations are time-consuming, a better approach might be to use computer simulations initially.
 A third possibility might be to further refine face selection.
 At present, the same faces are used to build both shape and texture models.
 Selecting a face on the basis of a wide mouth, which, while perhaps appropriate for its shape, may not be for texture if other properties are inappropriate (e.g. wrong eye or brow colour).
 More careful face selection is likely to help.